boneskull/vscode-appium/README.md

 - Greater focus on mobile web.
 What can we do here?
 - Selenium Grid integration?
 - Greater control over server monitoring behavior
+- Interaction with the `appium` v2 CLI -- driver and plugin management
 - More more more

 ### Anti-Roadmap